 Your coursework will continue with 18 hours in upper division courses in atmospheric science.
 These studies include courses in meteorology, weather analysis and forecasting, instrumentation, dynamic meteorology, synoptic meteorology, air pollution, wind power hydrometeorology, micrometeorology, and climate change.
-See the Bulletin for more details.
+See the Academic Bulletin for more details.
 You will also complete coursework in physics and additional coursework in outside sciences.

 All Atmospheric Sciences students are encouraged to participate in research as part of their undergraduate studies and work with a faculty member on a specific project.
 Students have the option of taking EAS-X 498 for undergraduate research.

 Students with senior standing who are pursuing departmental Honors typically enroll in EAS-E 499 and prepare a written thesis under the supervision of a faculty supervisor.